vrcAlbert/documentation-api/source/javascript/nosTabs.rst

 		:labelDisplay: If false, don't display the label, only the icon.
 Default ``true``.
 		:iconUrl: Icon URL.
 		:iconSize: Icon size in pixel (square icon).
 Default 16.

+	:param JSON dialogOptions: If DOM element in jQuery container is in popup, open a new popup by calling :js:func:`$container.nosDialog` instead of a tab.
+This parameter set options for :js:func:`$container.nosDialog`.

 	.. code-block:: js